 Those days were golden.
 And more followed when we joined forces with my cousins, aunt and uncle in Geelong to assist with their small business venture, that’s now in 17 countries to date.
 I guess you could say hard work and determination were in my blood.
 That was important toMum, to raise us as strong, independent women.

+When I flew the family coop I landed in Wagga with a graphic designer degree and no idea of what my next adventure would be .
+I’d sit in my sharehouse bedroom, my colour-coded drawers from Spotlight jam-packed with supplies, and figure out how to make earrings with my own creative vibe.
 First I gave etsy a go for all my materials and got to creating, then all my friends wanted a pair.
 What started out as a few birthday presents ended up in me holding my own market stall a year later.
 And yes, I always make a few clip-on options, because no girl should miss out on wearing earrings!

 In the meantime, I’d fallen in love with a farmer called Gus.
 He’s originally from Goondiwindi in Queensland.
 After a few years doing long-distance we finally took the plunge a year ago and moved in together.
 Did I see myself living the rural life on an isolated property in the Riverina?
-No way – but I am so damn happy I’m here.

 I’m not going to lie, the isolation can be tough.
 But the community at Jerilderie is so beautiful, so welcoming.
 I love the fact I know the lady at our local IGA, that I know our post lady, that I can call them both by their first names and ask them how their day’s been.
 That community vibe is so important to me.
-So other than the fact the IGA isn’t open after 4pm on a Sunday, I’m loving every second.
+So other than the fact the IGA isn’t open after 4p on a Sunday, I’m loving every second.

+I’ve realised the bright, bold and beautiful colours that burst out of this community not only inspire my earring designs, but my artwork too.
 This might sound weird, but I dream about the colours and shapes in my work.
 Inspiration can ebb and flow with my emotions, but whether I’m feeling sad, happy, or anything in between, I push myself to paint – those are the colours that come out onto the canvas.